Hunter Jones has over 40 years of experience as a systems engineer, working in IT consulting and computer system development.

 GIAC Certified Forensic Examiner

-In recent years, his focus has been on Computer Forensics, in both civil and criminal cases.
+In recent years, Hunter Jones’ focus has been on computer forensics, in both civil and criminal cases.
 As a systems developer, he is intimately familiar with the internals of computer systems, both operating systems and application programs.
 His systems design and development experience encompasses engineering and accounting applications as well as other functions for business and government clients.